j4asper/ShareX-Uploader/README.md

 ### Image and File Uploader

 In the ShareX main menu, click the "Destinations" tab in the left hand side panel.
 Then choose the option at the buttom "Custom uploader settings".
-Choose the option to import a config from a URl, and paste this URL into the text field: `https://raw.githubusercontent.com/j4asper/ShareX-Uploader/main/sharex-config.json`.
+Choose the option to import a config from a URL, and paste this URL into the text field: `https://raw.githubusercontent.com/j4asper/ShareX-Uploader/main/sharex-configs/image%20and%20file%20uploader.json`.
 Then the base config should be loaded now, and you can now replace all instances of `example.com` to your domain.
 Remember to include the port of your docker container if it's different from `80` or `443`.
 Now to use the custom uploader, click the "Destinations" tab again, then when hovering over "Image uploader" you can select "Custom Image Uploader".
 You can also use the custom image uplaoder to upload files, when in the "Destinations", select "File uploader" and then select "Custom File Uploader", this will use the image uploader as if it were a file uploader.

+### URL Shortener

+Go to the Custom Uploader Settings, the same way as in the above section.
+Then import a config from URL and paste this link into the text field: `https://raw.githubusercontent.com/j4asper/ShareX-Uploader/main/sharex-configs/url%20shortener.json`.
+Remember to change `example.com` to fit your own domain.
+Then in the Destinations tab, hover over the URL Shortener, and select Custom URL Shortener.

 ## To-Do